MaxenceSoubeyrand/Temperate_species_establishment_in_mixedwood_boreal_forest_with_current_climate/README.md

 # Competition and current climate do not impede temperate species to establish in boreal mixedwood forest

-This repository contains the R code and data to retrieve the results and graphs from the "DOI of the article when available" study.
-We aimed to determine if present climate and competition are factors that prevent the establishment of temperate hardwood species, i.e., sugar maple, red maple, and yellow birch, from becoming established just above their continuous northern limit of distribution.
+This repository contains the R code and data to retrieve the results and graphs from the "https://doi.org/10.1111/ecog.06525" study.
+We aimed to determine if present climate and competition are factors that limit the performance of temperate species, i.e., sugar maple, red maple, and yellow birch, just above their continuous northern limit of distribution.

 ## Citation